gbmhunter/blog/content/programming/languages/c/assertions-assert/index.md

 #define ASSERT(exp) (exp ? : AssertFailed(__FILE__, __LINE__, #exp))
 ```

-The function which handled the failed assert() would then have the following declaration:
+The function which handled the failed `assert()` would then have the following declaration:

 ```c
 void AssertRaised(const char * filename, int lineNumber, const char * expression);
 ```

-Note that this would **consume much more flash memory** than `__FILE__` alone would, as rarely any of the const char * expression string literals would be the same .
+Note that this would **consume much more flash memory** than `__FILE__` alone would, as rarely any of the `const char *` expression string literals would be the same.

 ## Preventing Side-Effects

 `assert()` checks **should NOT have any side effects**.
 That is, they should only do a boolean comparison between two variables/values.
-You should not embed assignments or function calls inside assert() checks.
-This is to prevent the logic of your application changing when enabling/disabling assert()'s.
+You should not embed assignments or function calls inside `assert()` checks.
+This is to prevent the logic of your application changing when enabling/disabling `assert()`'s.

 ```c
 // This is good